vishaltps/solid_queue_monitor/README.md

 By default, Solid Queue Monitor does not require authentication to access the dashboard.
 This makes it easy to get started in development environments.

-If you want to enable authentication (recommended for production):
+For production environments, it's strongly recommended to enable authentication:

 1. **Enable authentication**: Set `config.authentication_enabled = true` in the initializer
-2. **Configure credentials**: Set `username` and `password` in the initializer (defaults are 'admin'/'password')
+2. **Configure secure credentials**: Set `username` and `password` to strong values in the initializer

-For production environments, it's strongly recommended to enable authentication and set secure credentials to prevent unauthorized access to your job management interface.

 ## Usage